Polynominal/SPAT-documentation/database.rst

 Data JSON
 ---------

-The JSON file containing the data contained within the database schema can be found here_.
+The JSON file containing the data contained within the database schema can be found :download:`here <src/data.json>`

-.. _here: src/data.json

 The JSON above and the JSON served by the API is in the following format: